nsaunders/purescript-dotenv/README.md

 According to [_The Twelve-Factor App_](https://12factor.net/config), configuration should be strictly separated from code and instead defined in environment variables.
 If you have found this best practice to be inconvenient in your dev environment, then you may want to give `purescript-dotenv` a try.

-By allowing a configuration file to be consumed through the [`purescript-node-process` environment API](https://pursuit.purescript.org/packages/purescript-node-process/7.0.0/docs/Node.Process#v:getEnv), this library enables your application code to leverage environment variables in production while reducing the burden of setting them in development and test environments.
+By effectively allowing a configuration file to be consumed through the [`purescript-node-process` environment API](https://pursuit.purescript.org/packages/purescript-node-process/7.0.0/docs/Node.Process#v:getEnv), this library enables your application code to leverage environment variables in production while easing the burden of setting them in development and test environments.

 Simply place your `.env` configuration file in the root of your project (ensuring for security reasons not to commit it), and then call `Dotenv.loadFile` at the beginning of your program.
 Environment variable lookups throughout your program will then fall back to the values defined in `.env`.